samuellleo/Mini-Terminal/README.md

   - Export Button: After selecting a company, click "Export to Excel" to generate an Excel file with all available financial data.

 ## 🛑Known Issues and Limitations
   - The "User-Agent" must be valid to retrieve data; invalid user-agents will cause connection errors.
-A valid user-agent can be "example@gmail.com" or "<<company name>> name.shurname@<<company name>>.com"
+A valid user-agent can be "example@gmail.com" or "<<company name>> name.surname@<<company name>>.com"
   - Data retrieval can take some time depending on the size of the company's filings.

 ## 🔗US Securities and Exchange Commision API docummentation